-Be nice to bees – they play an important role in pollination, so grow campanulas, cotoneaster, hardy geraniums, heathers, thyme and Monarda to attract them into your garden.
+Be nice to bees – they play an important role in pollination, so grow plants such as campanulas, cotoneaster, hardy geraniums, geums, heathers, lavender, thyme and monarda to attract them into your garden.

-Cut privet and other fast-growing hedges regularly to keep them tidy and encourage thick, healthy growth.
+Cut privet and other fast-growing hedges regularly to keep them tidy and encourage thick, healthy growth (ensure there are no birds nesting first).
 Apply fertiliser and top up the mulch around the base to conserve moisture.
 When cutting a hedge, taper the sides slightly as you cut, leaving the base a little wider than the top, this will allow more light to reach the lower levels.

 Don’t forget to give your shrubs and trees the once over.
 Prune back the spring flowering shrubs and check all trees for extra growth forming at the base, as these will take goodness away from the main tree.
 Use sharp secateurs to remove.

 Deadhead Roses and feed them regularly.
-Remember to spray them to control black spot, mildew and aphids – we recommend Scotts Roseclear Ultra.
+Remember to spray them to control black spot, mildew and aphids – we recommend Roseclear Ultra and Vitax Plant Guard.
 Remove faded flowers on Delphiniums and Lupins as this may encourage a second flowering.

 Don’t forget your houseplants!
 Many will benefit from being placed outdoors, in a cool position, in good weather.
 Water them as often as they need it and feed regularly.
 It is best to do any watering, inside or outside, first thing in the morning or last thing at night, to avoid scorching the leaves.